 Glad to be sharing something so important with two people I care about, I said, "The nature of the revelations changed.
 And the book I read (A Simple Koran) gives you some of the surrounding history too, so you can see why the revelations changed.

 "Muhammad was originally in Mecca and he was in a minority.
 Obviously when he first started, he and his wife were the only Muslims on earth.
 Everyone else there in the city of Mecca already had their religions.
 Muhammad went around preaching his new religion and criticizing everyone else's.
 People didn't like that."

 My friends laughed.
-Of course people didn't like that.
+Of course people didn't like it.
 "So after about thirteen years of preaching," I went on, "Muhammad had gained 150 converts, but they were still a minority, and the Muslims' relations with leaders of other religions had become increasingly hostile over the years.
 It was getting pretty hot around there, so Muhammad moved to Medina, where he had some friends.

 "And that's when the revelations really started changing," I said.
-"For the first three-fourths of the book, the revelations were mostly about heaven and hell and how if you are a good Muslim and follow the rules you'll go to heaven and if you don't follow the rules or if you doubt Muhammad is really the Prophet, you'll burn in hell and the only thing you'll have to drink is boiling water, etc.
+"For the first three-fourths of the book, the revelations were mostly about heaven and hell and how if you are a good Muslim and follow the rules you'll go to heaven and if you don't follow the rules or if you doubt Muhammad is really the Prophet, you'll burn in hell and the only thing you'll have to drink is boiling, stinking water, etc.

 "But the last fourth of the book is very different.
 Once Muhammad gets to Medina, his group starts raiding caravans that are going to Mecca."

 "Muhammad did that?"
 Phil and Stan both looked surprised.

 "Yes.
 Muhammad went on some raids himself, and sometimes he just sent some of his Muslim followers on raids.
 And they would sometimes kill the men and take the women as slaves, and of course take all the valuable goods in the caravan.
 But sometimes they held the people for ransom."